 Admire Lang Son from the Phai Ve Flagpole

-Though Phai Ve Flagpole was built recently, it is one of the most remarkable sites in Lang Son City.
-You will need to complete the 500 plus steps to reach the flag pole placed in the mountain peak, and get to rewarded with a panoramic view of the townscape.
+Though the Phai Ve Flagpole was built recently, it is one of the most remarkable sites in Lang Son City.
+You will need to complete the 500 plus steps to reach the flag pole placed on the mountain peak, and get to rewarded with a panoramic view of the townscape.

-It is not exaggerating to say that local markets are where you can learn most about local culture.
-Once coming to Lang Son, don’t miss the chance to discover some “cultural hubs” namely:
+It is not an exaggeration to say that local markets are where you can learn most about local culture.
+Once coming to Lang Son, don’t miss the chance to discover some “cultural hubs”, namely:

 Have a Photoshoot at Bac Son Valley

-Bac Son is a fertile valley with fanciful colors and stunning sceneries.
+Bac Son is a fertile valley with fanciful colors and stunning scenery.
 In the ripe rice season, the valley becomes more captivating with its paddy fields turning into the “golden sea”.
-Besides, Bac Son valley has endless flower fields that promise a wonderful check-in spot.
+Besides, Bac Son Valley has endless flower fields that promise a wonderful check-in spot.

 What to Eat in Your Lang Son Travel